plone-ve/training/mastering-plone/relations.rst

 Accessing and displaying related items
 --------------------------------------

-One would think that it would be the easiest approach to simply use the render-method of the default-widget like we did in the chapter "Views II: A Default View for “Talk”".
+One would think that it would be the easiest approach to simply use the render-method of the default-widget like we did in the chapter "Views II: A Default View for 'Talk'".
 Sadly that is wrong.
 Adding the approriate code to te template:

 ..  code-block::html